 Observer data (Obs.
-Data) are used to estimate by-catch rates, and the data are collected by the Northeast Fisheries Science Center (NEFSC) Sea Sampling Program.
-NEFSC collects Weighout (Weighout) landings data, which are used as a measure of total effort for the sink gillnet fishery.
+Data) are used to measure bycatch rates, and the data are collected within the Northeast Fisheries Science Center (NEFSC) Sea Sampling Program.
+NEFSC collects Weighout (Weighout) landings data which is used as a measure of total effort.
 Mandatory trip logbook (Trip Logbook) data are used to determine the spatial distribution of some fishing effort in the sink gillnet fishery.
-Mandatory logbook (Logbook) data are used to measure total effort for the pelagic drift gillnet fishery, and these data are collected by the Southeast Fisheries Science Center (SEFSC).
+Mandatory logbook (Logbook) data are used to measure total effort for the pelagic drift gillnet fishery, and these data are collected at the Southeast Fisheries Science Center (SEFSC).

-The observer coverage for the sink gillnet fishery is expressed as a percentage of trips, the pelagic drift gillnet fishery is expressed as a percentage of sets, and the Atlantic bottom trawl fishery is expressed as a percentage of days fished.

-White-sided dolphins taken on observed pinger trips were added directly to the estimated total by-catch for that year.
-There was one observed white-sided dolphin take on a pinger trip in 1994, which was not included in the observed mortality column above.
-No takes were observed on pinger trips during 1995 and 1996.

-&lt;sup>4 1994 to 1996 are shown, other years were not available on an annual basis.

-- For 1991-1993, pooled by-catch rates were used to estimate by-catch in months that had fishing effort but did not have observer coverage (Northridge 1996).
-In 1994 to 1996, observer coverage increased substantially, so by-catch rates were not pooled (Bisack 1997). - Observer coverage for the Atlantic bottom trawl fishery in 1995 is based on only January to May data (the only time takes were observed).
-Observer coverage is currently not available for 1996.
+- Observer coverage for the New England sink gillnet and Atlantic bottom trawl fisheries are measured in trips, the pelagic drift gillnet fishery is measured in sets, and the Mid-Atlantic coastal sink gillnet fishery is measured in tons of fish landed. - White-sided dolphins taken on observed pinger trips were added directly to the estimated total by-catch for that year when there was no closure in effect.
+There was one observed white-sided dolphin take on a pinger trip in 1994, which was not included in the observed mortality count, no takes observed in pinger trips during 1995 and 1996, and two takes, not included in the observed mortality count, were observed in pingered trips during 1997. - 1994 to 1997 shown, other years not available on an annual basis. - For 1991-1993, pooled bycatch rates were used to estimate bycatch in months that had fishing effort but did not have observer coverage (Northridge 1996).
+After 1993, observer coverage increased substantially, and by-catch rates were annual rates (Bisack 1997b).
+There was no fishery in 1997. - Observer coverage for the Atlantic bottom trawl fishery in 1995 is based on only January to May data (the only time takes were observed). - Fishery closed during 1997.
+So average by-catch is from 1993 to 1996. - Number of vessels is not known. - The observed take was in the mackerel sub-fishery.